 Security Question & Answer

-When you claim your CNetID, an email address is created simultaneously, which looks like cnetid@uchicago.edu.
+When you claim your CNetID, simultaneously, your email address is created as [your cnetid]@uchicago.edu.
 See Email Overview at UChicago for more details.

-Email Forwarding - Read the Forward Your UChicago Email knowledge article for instructions.
-Tip: To confirm your email forward is working, send a test email to your UChicago email account, then visit your selected forwarding destination to confirm the change was successful.
-You should see the test email in your inbox.
-Note: If you have set your forwarding to UChicago Gmail, you must use a different email account (not the Gmail account to which you set your email to forward) to test the forwarding.
+Tip: To confirm your email forward is working, send a test email to your UChicago email account from a non-UChicago email address, then visit your selected forwarding destination to confirm your change was successful.
+If the forward was successful, the test email will be in your inbox.

 For technical support, contact IT Services.